pritamcode53/EventBooking/README.md

 - Role-based access for **Customers**, **Venue Owners**, and **Admins**.
 - Real-time booking management, review system, and admin analytics dashboard.

+## Project Summary
+The Event and Venue Management & Booking System is a comprehensive platform designed to streamline the management, booking, and administration of venues and events.
+It enables venue owners, event organizers, and customers to efficiently handle the entire event lifecycle, from listing and booking venues to managing payments, schedules, and reviews.
+The system facilitates real-time availability checks, secure booking, and provides reviews for better decision-making.

+This platform bridges the gap between venue providers and customers, offering an intuitive and reliable digital solution that enhances operational efficiency and improves the overall user experience.

 ## Project Scope
 - Centralized platform for venue listing and booking